Or: Take that Dang Instant Pot Out of the Box!

 So you did it.
 You clicked “buy now” on that Instant Pot on Amazon.com.
 Your brand new and shiny Instant Pot arrived on your front step and you excitedly brought it inside.
 You set it on your counter, stood back, looked at it and said,

-Many people out there stop at that very step.
+There are SO many people out there that stop at that very step.
 The act of opening that box and plugging in the Instant Pot is so daunting, they leave it in the box and walk away for days, weeks, or even months.
 I’m here to tell you though—OPEN THAT BOX!
 Get started now, because you are going to fall in love with this appliance!

 This is when you take a big breath and get brave.
 It’s time for your test run!
 Follow these steps to get yourself acquainted with using your pot: